a-bleep-bleep/MeowCPUEmulator/README.md

-    "0001": "ADD" // ADD REGISTER A AND REGISTER B AND STORE RESULT IN REGISTER C "0010": "SUB" // SUBTRACT REGISTER A AND REGISTER B AND STORE RESULT IN REGISTER D "0100": "CMP" // COMPARE REGISTER A AND REGISTER B AND STORE RESULT IN REGISTER E With "CMP" Instruction, there are 3 compartive values that can be stores.
+    "0001": "ADD" // ADD REGISTER A AND REGISTER B AND STORE RESULT IN REGISTER C "0010": "SUB" // SUBTRACT REGISTER A AND REGISTER B AND STORE RESULT IN REGISTER D "0100": "CMP" // COMPARE REGISTER A AND REGISTER B AND STORE RESULT IN REGISTER E With "CMP" Instruction, there are 3 comparative values that can be stores.
 Here is a table showing the value of Register E with the meaning of the value.
 IF 2 IS STORED IN E, THIS MEANS A == B.
 IF 1 IS STORED IN E, THIS MEANS A > B.
 IF 4 IS STORED IN E, THIS MEANS A < B.

-With "ADD" and "SUB" Instruction, set the operand to 00000 (5 bits of '0') and the value to 00000000, they will serve as a placeholder as they will not effect the outcome as the value after the arithetic has been applied will be either stored in C,D,E (depending on which instruction you use).
+With "ADD" and "SUB" Instruction, set the operand to 00000 (5 bits of '0') and the value to 00000000, they will serve as a placeholder as they will not effect the outcome as the value after the arithmetic has been applied will be either stored in C,D,E (depending on which instruction you use).

 ------------------------------------------------